Home > Rants > Overpriced Guitars

 Some companies are better than others.
 Fender for example will charge more for their anniversary models & artist series guitars.
 In most cases however there are some definite improvements and they are not charging an arm and a leg more as say for example some other companies do.

 There is nothing fundamentally wrong with a Japanese or Korean Guitar.
 In fact some of them are excellent.
 I take issue that some of these companies like ESP for example actually have Japanese and or Korean guitars that list in the $4,200.00 range.
 That is simply insanity.
 The guitar should sell for somewhere around $800.00 !
 That would allow the company to make a fair markup and be able to function well.
-These guitars are priced very high and they don't even offer ebony fretboards.
+These guitars are priced very high and they don't even offer simple premiums like tone pros bridges or ebony fretboards.

 These Guitars Appeal To Counterfeiters